Howard Jones (British musician)

-John Howard Jones (born 23 February 1955) is a British musician, singer and songwriter.
-He had ten top 40 hit singles in the UK between 1983 and 1986; six of those 10 singles reached the top ten, including "What Is Love?", "New Song", and "Things Can Only Get Better".
-His 1984 album Human's Lib reached number one on the UK Albums Chart.
+John Howard Jones (born 23 February 1955) is an English singer, musician and songwriter.
+He had ten top 40 hit singles on the UK singles chart between 1983 and 1986, six of which reached the top ten, including "Like to Get to Know You Well", "What Is Love?", "New Song", and "Things Can Only Get Better".
+His debut studio album Human's Lib (1984) reached number one on the UK Albums Chart.
 Around the world, Jones had 15 top 40 hit singles between 1983 and 1992.
 The 1986 hit single "No One Is to Blame" reached No. 4 on the US charts.
 Four others placed in the US top 20.

 Jones is associated with the 1980s Second British Invasion of the US.
-He has been described by AllMusic editor Stephen Thomas Erlewine as "one of the defining figures of mid-'80s synth-pop."
-He performed at the historic Live Aid concert in 1985.
+He has been described by the AllMusic editor Stephen Thomas Erlewine as "one of the defining figures of mid-'80s synth-pop", and he performed at Live Aid at Wembley Stadium in 1985.
+He has sold over eight million albums.

 Early life

-Born in Southampton to Welsh parents, Jones spent his early years in Rhiwbina, Cardiff, South Wales, where he attended Heol Llanishen Fach primary school and then Whitchurch Grammar School.
+John Howard Jones was born on 23 February 1955 in Hythe, Hampshire, to Welsh parents and spent his early years in Rhiwbina, Cardiff, South Wales, where he attended Heol Llanishen Fach primary school and then Whitchurch Grammar School.
 Jones is the eldest of four boys.
 His brothers, Roy, Martin, and Paul, are all musicians in their own right.
 Jones began taking piano lessons at age seven.
 He later attended the Royal Grammar School in High Wycombe, Buckinghamshire.

-The family moved to Canada when he was a teenager.
-His first band was Warrior, a progressive rock group.
+The family moved to Canada twice, the first time when Jones was nine, settling in Nepean, Ontario, a suburb of Ottawa.
+There, he joined his first band, widely misidentified as Warrior – a progressive and classic rock band that Jones founded in 1971 and played with until 1972, this after having returned permanently to England.

-After returning to the UK, Jones attended the Royal Northern College of Music in Manchester in the mid-1970s while playing in various bands.
+Jones attended the Royal Northern College of Music in Manchester in the mid-1970s while playing in various bands.

+He left the college after two-and-a-half years of a three-year course because he did not want to be a classical pianist.
 He met Buddhist practitioner Bill Bryant, who wrote lyrics for some of Jones's songs and was a major influence in this period.
-The Jones brothers had a band called Red Beat in the late 1970s.
+The Jones brothers (minus Howard) had a band called Red Beat in the late 1970s.